Barbarism (linguistics)

 A barbarism is a nonstandard word, expression or pronunciation in a language, particularly one regarded as an error in morphology, while a solecism is an error in syntax.
 The label was originally applied to mixing Ancient Greek or Latin with other languages, but expanded to indicate any inappropriate words or expressions in classical studies and eventually to any language considered unpolished or rude.
 The term is used mainly for the written language.

 With no accepted technical meaning in modern linguistics, the term is little used by contemporary descriptive scientists.

 Classical

 The word barbarism (Greek: βαρβαρισμός) was originally used by the Greeks for foreign terms used in their language and is related to the word "barbarian".

 The first Latin grammarian to use the word barbarolexis was Marius Plotius Sacerdos in the 3rd century AD.
 Cominianus provides a definition.
 Charisius, in the 4th century, clearly excluded Greek words from being considered barbarisms in Latin.
 According to Raija Vainio, "if a word—either a Latin or a Greek one—was corrupted by an element from another language, this was a barbarolexis, a barbarous way of writing the word."

+Isidore of Seville around 625 in his Etymologiae defines a barbarism as, "the uttering of a word with an error in a letter or in a quantity...And it is called barbarism from the barbarian peoples, since they were ignorant of the purity of Latin speech; for each nation becoming subject to the Romans, transmitted to Rome along with their wealth their faults, both of speech and of morals."